david-lev/pywa/docs/source/content/flows/overview.rst

     wa.send_message(
         to="1234567890",
-        text="Hi, We love to get your feedback on our service!", buttons=FlowButton(
+        text="Hi, You need to finish your sign up!", buttons=FlowButton(
             title="Finish Sign Up",
             flow_id="1234567890123456",  # The `static_flow` flow id from above